History of The Writings

 "Can We Trust The Bible?
 (Debunking the 7 Myths That Deny Biblical Truth Series)" 15:38

 All of this information is out there at your finger tips, and there is a lot of it.
-As I recommend to all searchers of the truth, pick a topic that you are particularly interested in, and dig deep on that topic, rather then scratching the surface on many topics and never really being convinced of anything.
+As I recommend to all searchers of the truth, pick a topic that you are particularly interested in, and dig deep on that topic, rather than just scratching the surface on many topics, and never really being convinced of anything.
 Go the extra mile.
 When you feel empirically convinced of your findings, then you can move on to another topic.

-"Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.
+"Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth."

-Before we delve into the when and where's of the Bible, I wanted to start with 2 of the most incredible things I have come across that prove beyond any doubt that the Bible is indeed God's word.
+Before we delve into the when and where questions of the Bible, I wanted to start with 2 of the most incredible things I have come across that prove beyond any doubt that the Bible is indeed God's word.

 Some things can be faked, or copied, others are darn right impossible to pull off unless you are the creator of all things, and operate outside of time.
 These two following examples just can not be debunked, and will absolutely blow your mind.
 The first has been done over the span of many generations with names of the lineage from Adam to Noah and even up to Jesus.
 If you know how the language of Hebrew works, you know that the meanings can't be changed as the name is visually descriptive in font type as well as directly related to words with meaning.
 The names of this lineage over the span of hundreds and hundreds of years have a Prophetic message that is just amazing and a must see.

 This is a link of the detailed work and great website of the maker of this video.

 This second example is even more impossible to explain without God, and it also happens to be from the genealogy of Jesus.
 It's pretty amazing that the places where these were found come from genealogies of mankind and not just a story.
 Just consider how amazing that is.